Peppags/CNN-SVR/README.md

 #### **python cnnsvr.py**
 **Note:**
 * The input training and testing files should include gRNA sequence with length of 23 bp and four "A-N" symbolic corresponding epigenetic features seuqnces with length of 23 as well as label in each gRNA sequence.
-* The train.csv, test.csv can replaced or modified to include gRNA sequence and four epigenetic features of interest
+* The train.csv, test.csv can be replaced or modified to include gRNA sequence and four epigenetic features of interest

 ## Demo instructions
 #### **Input (gRNA sequence and four epigenetic features):**